reganmarie/DealerVision/README.md

 #### Getting, Updating, or Deleting a Specific Customer:
 **URL**
     http://localhost:8090/api/customers/:id/
-    To update a specific customer, you only need name, address, or phone number.
+    Optional parameters are name, address, or phone number ID cannot be altered
-    You cannot change the ID.
-    To delete a specific customer, put the URL into insomnia with a delete method, and no information is required.
+    To delete a specific customer, put the URL into Insomnia with a delete method, and no information is required

     {
         "id": 1,